pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

         tasks and the intractability of others.

 -   The typical setting for cryptography is described with a cast of three characters:
-    Alice and Bob, who want to communicate in private, and Eve, the eavesdropper who will go to great length to find out what they're saying.
+    Alice and Bob, who want to communicate in ivate, and Eve, the eavesdropper who will go to great length to find out what they're saying.
     -   Imagine Alice sends her message "*x*" which is written in binary.
         -   She encodes it as *e(x)*, sends it over, and then Bob applies his